AndryX19/MSI-B550I-MPG-Gaming-Edge-Hackintosh/README.md

 ## Used macOS versions:
  - Big Sur 11.6

-(probably you can also boot catalina and monterey, not tested)
+Probably you can also boot catalina and monterey (require newer bluetooth kext).
+Not tested

 ## What Works:
  - Wi-Fi